-All competitors from your club need to be current full members of Paddle UK.
+All competitors from your club must be current Paddle UK members.
 The only exception to this is Junior club associate members ranked in Girls D, Boys D, Intermediate's or Mini-Sprint classes

-Junior paddlers who are associate Paddle UK members, when promoted to 'C' or above, must then become a full 'On the Water' member of Paddle UK before the next regatta.
+Junior paddlers who are associate Paddle UK members must become full 'On the Water' members of Paddle UK before the next regatta when they are promoted to 'C' or above.